wgu-opensource/osmt/README.md

     ./osmt_cli.sh -v
     ```

 2. **From the project root**, run a Maven build.
-The API module currently depends on the UI module, so 'mvn package' will not be sufficient.
+The API module currently depends on the UI module.
     ```
     mvn clean install
     ```
+   * The Maven build starts its own Docker containers for testing purposes.
+It may disrupt any existing OSMT-related Docker containers you have running.

-3. Start the back-end MySQL/Redis/ElasticSearch dependencies.
+3. Start (restart) the back-end MySQL/Redis/ElasticSearch dependencies.
     * This starts the dev-stack.yml docker-compose stack.
 It will run "detached", meaning running in the background.
 You can use `docker ps` and `docker logs` to see what the services are doing.
     ```
     ./osmt_cli.sh -d